Discover your diamond's origin and journey using industry-leading blockchain technology. Shop Now

 The most common style of diamond ring is the claw (prong) setting, with other designs including channel, bezel, and pavé.

 The claw, or prong, setting style is the most popular engagement ring setting, largely due to its minimal presence of metal, which allows the diamond to be the highlight of the piece.

-The claw or prong setting style is the most popular engagement ring setting, largely for its minimal presence of metal, highlighting the diamond.
-The claws secure the diamond in place with usually four or six claws and sits in what is called a ‘head’ or ‘basket’.
+The claws — of which there are usually four or six — secure the diamond in place and sit in what is called a ‘head’ or ‘basket’.
 The top of the claws can be rounded, pointed, flat or V-shaped (great for the corners of square-shape diamonds).

-Six claws are popular as it is the more secure option however four claws showcase the diamond better and allows more light in, thus maximising brilliance.
+Six-claw settings are popular as it is the more secure option, however, four-claw designs like the ring below showcase the diamond better by allowing more light in, thus maximising the diamond's brilliance.

 The bezel setting can be full or half bezel.
-Full bezel completely encases the diamond whereas the half bezel leaves the sides open.
+The full bezel completely encases the diamond whereas the half bezel leaves the sides open.

 The tension setting is where a compression-spring pressure of metal secures the diamond in place.
 It creates the appearance of a ‘floating’ diamond between two sides of the band and allows light in to maximise diamond sparkle.

 Popular for wedding bands and engagement ring accent diamonds, the channel setting is where the diamonds are set flush and suspended between two rows or walls of metal (creating a ‘channel’) but with no metal between the diamonds.